nickderobertis/pypi-latest-version-action/README.md

 # PyPI Latest Version Action

 This action checks PyPI for the latest version of the passed package, and stores it in outputs.
+If the package has never been published on PyPI, it will return `none`.

 ## Inputs